tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 | `--force` | `-` | Whether to force dropping of the database

-The `doctrine:build-all-reload` task is a shortcut for four other tasks:
+The `doctrine:build-all-reload-test-all` task is a shortcut for nine other tasks:

     ./symfony doctrine:build-all-reload-test-all frontend